Undisclos3d/CitizenVice_UI_Inventory/README.md

-# Fast and dirty for demo purpuse only
+# Fast and dirty for demonstration purpose only

 ## CitizenVice_UI_Inventory